-Two mythologies dominate American political culture today.
+Two mythologies dominate American public life and political culture today.
 The mythology of hope and change casts America as a dynamic force constantly transforming both itself and world by expanding its frontiers, civilizing people who live in wilderness, and reshaping the world in the image of America’s highest ideals.
 The mythology of homeland security casts America as the protector of its own borders against alien threats and the protector of the whole world against those same threats.

 These two mythologies are so deeply rooted in American society, so completely dominant, and so overwhelmingly powerful – especially when they work together to reinforce each other, despite the contradictions between them — that it may be hard to imagine them ever being replaced by any new mythology.
 Of course that was once true of the mythologies that supported monarchy, slavery, patriarchy, and other institutions that seemed unchallengeable for centuries.
 Fundamental change does happen.
 But it’s very slow and arduous.
 The question is always: Is it worth the effort it takes to develop new mythologies and the much greater effort it takes to make them truly living, working mythologies that have a powerful impact on a nation’s life?

 Another great American mythology, pragmatism, suggests that we should answer these questions by asking other questions: What are the practical results of living within the existing dominant mythologies?
 What might be the tangible results of replacing them with new mythologies?
 Would the benefits of the change outweigh the losses and justify the effort involved in creating and promoting them?